F-Fleron-G/Pokemon_Deck_Builder/README.md

 # Pokémon Deck Builder

 Welcome to the **Pokémon Deck Builder**, a FastAPI-based application that helps kids build and optimize their Pokémon battle decks!
-This project uses PostgreSQL to store user accounts, Pokémon data, and user decks—including data fetched from both the PokéAPI and the Pokémon TCG API.
+This project uses PostgreSQL to store user accounts, detailed Pokémon data, and user decks—drawing data from both the PokéAPI and the Pokémon TCG API.
+The front end (built with React) gives users an interactive experience to create, manage, and improve their decks.

 ---

 ## Features

+- **Pokémon Data**:
-- **Pokémon Data**: Retrieves detailed Pokémon stats, types, strengths, weaknesses, moves, and TCG card images.
+  - Retrieves detailed Pokémon stats, types, moves, abilities, and calculates strengths & weaknesses (see `utils.py` and `type_matchups.py`).
+  - Displays attractive Pokémon images from PokémonDB.net.

-- **Build & Manage Decks**:
+- **Deck Building & Management**:
-  - Sign up / Log in (JWT Authentication).
-  - Create and update decks that include not only Pokémon but also Trainer and Energy cards.
-  - Deck update requests now accept lists of Pokémon IDs, Trainer names, and Energy types.
+  - **Authentication**: Secure signup and login using JWT (implemented in `auth.py`).
+  - **Deck CRUD Operations**: Create, update, and delete cards from decks (see `deck_routes.py`).
+  - **Dynamic Recommendations**: Get actionable suggestions to improve deck balance based on weaknesses and synergy (see `recommendations.py`).

+- **TCG Integration**:
-- **TCG Integration**: Automatically fetch and store card images, set names, and rarity for Pokémon, Trainers, and Energy cards from the Pokémon TCG API.
+  - Fetch and display Trainer and Energy card details from the Pokémon TCG API (handled in `tcg_routes.py`).

+- **Front-End Experience**:
+  - Interactive pages built with React (files in `frontend/src/pages` and `frontend/src/components`).
+  - Clean, kid-friendly interface with visual cues (e.g., deck counters, overlays for cards to be replaced, vertical sliders for recommendations).

+- **Deck Strength Scoring**:
-- **Future Synergy & Scoring**: A planned algorithm will evaluate deck balance by considering Pokémon stats, Trainer card effects, and Energy matching.
+  - A future enhancement will evaluate deck balance and display an overall deck strength as a percentage or visual meter.

 ---